ivangfr/springboot-keycloak-openldap/README.md

   ./import-openldap-users.sh
   ```

-- The command below can be used to check the users imported:
+- The command below can be used to check the imported users:
   ```
   ldapsearch -x -D "cn=admin,dc=mycompany,dc=com" \
     -w admin -H ldap://localhost:389 \